Magento SEO Full Guide: Features, Tips, and Best Practices

 Ultimate SEO Suite Plugin from Aheadworks features include:

-• Canonical URLs on your sitemap to increase opportunities of your page being indexed
+• Canonical URLs on your sitemap to increase opportunities for your page to be indexed

-• Google sitemap pictures support to allow Google to index pictures and add your page to picture search
+• Google sitemap pictures support allows Google to index pictures and add your page to picture search

 • Auto-change to canonical URLs to automatically update your product URLs to canonical URLs